Table of Contents

-Dendrites are “small trees” whose purpose is receiving information from other nerve cells.
-In many neurons they form a tree-like structure of processes with numerous branches extending out from the cell body.
+Dendrites are ‘small trees’ whose purpose is receiving information from other nerve cells.
+In many neurons, they form a tree-like structure of processes with numerous branches that extend from the cell body.

-An axon (Latin for axis) has a long, thin and cylindrical cable-like form.
-It is connected to the cell body with a small elevation, the axon hillock.
-The axon’s function is to conduct nerve impulses to another neuron, a muscle fiber or a glandular cell.
+Axon (Lat. axis) has a long, thin, and cylindrical cable-like form.
+It is connected to the cell body by a small elevation, the axon hillock.
+The axonal function is to conduct nerve impulses to another neuron, muscle fiber, or a glandular cell.

-Axons are enclosed in a multilayered shell composed of lipids and proteins which is called myelin.
-The myelin sheath increases the velocity of the nerve impulses and serves as insulation for the axon.
+Axons are enclosed in a multilayered shell (myelin) composed of lipids and proteins.
+The myelin sheath increases the velocity of nerve impulses and serves as insulation for the axon.

 The initial segment is the part of the axon that is adjacent to the axon hillock.
-In most neurons, the junction between axon hillock and initial segment is the site where nerve impulses are initiated.
-It is also called trigger zone: from here, the nerve impulses start their way along the axon towards their final destination.
+In most neurons, the junction between the axon hillock and the initial segment is the site where nerve impulses are initiated.
+It is also called a trigger zone; from here, the nerve impulses start their way along the axon towards their final destination.

-An axon contains mitochondria, the site of cellular respiration and production of ATP, microtubules, which are responsible for transporting material between the cell body and the axon, and neurofilaments, which provide structural support to the cell.
+An axon contains mitochondria, which is the site of cellular respiration and production of ATP.
+The axon also contains microtubules, which are responsible for transporting material between the cell body and the axon, and neurofilaments, which provide structural support to the cell.

-At the end of some axon terminals, so-called synaptic boutons form.
-This is the area we call a synapse, where the communication between two neurons, or a neuron and an effector cell, takes place.
-Many neurons contain two or even more types of neurotransmitters, each having different effects on the postsynaptic cell.
-The molecules of the neurotransmitter inhibit or excite other neurons, muscle fibers or glandular cells.
+At the end of some axon terminals, synaptic boutons form.
+This is the area we call a synapse, where the communication between 2 neurons, or a neuron and an effector cell, takes place.
+Many neurons contain 2 or even more types of neurotransmitters, each having different effects on the postsynaptic cell.
+The molecules of the neurotransmitter inhibit or excite other neurons, muscle fibers, or glandular cells.

 Neuroglia of the nervous system

-The neuroglia, or glial cells (gr. glia = glue), are the second most important components of the peripheral and the central nervous system.
-These cells are of crucial importance to the functioning of the nervous system: they are involved in all transport processes, contribute to the alimentation of the nerve cells and serve as protection and insulation.
-Unlike the neurons, the glial cells do not initiate action potentials, nor do they transmit them.
+The neuroglia, or glial cells (gr. glia = glue), are the second most important components of the PNS and CNS.
+These cells are crucial to the functioning of the nervous system.
+They are involved in all transport processes, contribute to the alimentation of the nerve cells, and serve as protection and insulation.
+Unlike the neurons, the glial cells do not initiate or transmit action potentials.

 In a mature nervous system, glial cells reproduce and divide.
-Especially in the case of injuries or diseases, they reproduce in order to fill up the space that was formerly occupied by neurons.
+Particularly in the case of injuries or diseases, they reproduce in order to fill up the space that was formerly occupied by neurons.

 For every nerve cell, there exist about 10 glial cells.
-Still, the glial cells only make for half of the total volume of the nervous system since glial cells are much smaller than nerve cells.
-The glial cells in the central and peripheral nervous system differ from each other structurally and also in some functional respects.
+Still, the glial cells only make up half of the total volume of the nervous system since glial cells are much smaller than nerve cells.
+The glial cells in the CNS and PNS differ from each other structurally and functionally.